hivlab/discover-virome/README.md

 #### Run workflow

-This workflow is designed to be run in cluster. `cluster.json` configuration file may need some customisation, for example partition name.
-Memory nad maximum runtime limits are optimised for 100 splits.
+This workflow is designed to run on hpc cluster, e.g. slurm. `cluster.json` configuration file may need some customisation, for example partition name.
+Memory nad maximum runtime limits are optimised for 20 splits.
 Number of splits can be specified in `config.yaml` file with n_files option (currently n_files is 2).
-Installation of software dependencies is taken care by conda, hence there is software installation overhead when you run this workflow for the first time in new environment.
+Installation of software dependencies is taken care by conda and singularity, hence there is software installation overhead when you run this workflow for the first time in new environment.

 Example workflow submission script for slurm cluster, where values for job name, cluster partition name, time and memory constraints, and slurm log path (output) are taken from cluster.json:
 ```